 Since 2015, Domidep has conducted an annual employee satisfaction survey.
-The satisfaction rate was 75% in 2017, up three percentage points from 2016.
+The satisfaction rate is above 75%.

 Hiring policy is rolled out locally under the responsibility of each home director: it favours permanent employment contracts in order to provide residents with stable, familiar carer teams over the long term.